Switzerland’s stable housing market

 Switzerland Monthly Average Exchange Rates graph

-Switzerland’s economy expanded by 3.5% in 2021 and by another 2% in 2022, following a 2.9% contraction in 2020, thanks to the Swiss government’s introduction of an economic stimulus package worth CHF 65 billion (€ 66.95 billion) - the biggest in the country’s history.
+During 2023, Switzerland’s economy expanded by a minuscule 1.3%, amidst a challenging international environment and heightened inflationary pressure worldwide.
+In the years prior, the economy grew by 5.4% in 2021 and by another 2.7% in 2022, following a 2.3% contraction in 2020, thanks to the Swiss government’s introduction of an economic stimulus package worth CHF 65 billion (€ 66.63 billion) - the biggest in the country’s history.

 Before the Covid-19 pandemic from 2010 to 2019, the country had been growing by an annual average of 2%.

 Switzerland’s labor market remains in good shape.
-Unemployment stood at a non-seasonally adjusted rate of 1.9% in June 2023, unchanged from the previous month, according to SECO.
+Unemployment stood at a non-seasonally adjusted rate of 2.4% in March 2024, unchanged from the previous month but up from 2% in the same period last year.
 From 2010 to 2022, the jobless rate averaged below 3%.
 Even during the pandemic, unemployment only marginally increased to 3.2% in 2020 and 3% in 2021, before falling down to 2.2% in 2022.

-The jobless rate is projected to average 2% for the full year of 2023 but will increase again to 2.3% in 2024, according to SECO projections.
+The jobless rate is projected to average 2.3% for the full year of 2024 but will increase slightly to 2.5% in 2025, according to SECO projections.

 Sources: